ponylang/contributors/raspberry-pi-4-development-environment.md

 The current SD card requirements are available on the [Raspberry Pi website](https://www.raspberrypi.org/documentation/computers/getting-started.html#sd-cards).

+## Installing Raspbian on a microSD

+If you didn't purchase a microSD with Raspbian installed, you'll need to download a Raspbian image and write it to your microSD using the [Raspberry Pi imager](https://www.raspberrypi.org/software/).

+Raspbian downloads are available from the [Raspberry Pi downloads site](https://downloads.raspberrypi.org/).

+For 32-bit installs you want to download a .zip image of [raspios_lite_armhf](https://downloads.raspberrypi.org/raspios_armhf/).

+For 64-bit installs you want to download a .zip image of[raspbios_lite_arm64](https://downloads.raspberrypi.org/raspios_arm64/).

 ## Pre-boot Raspbian setup

 These directions assume that you purchased a pre-installed Raspbian on a MicroSD.
 The directions should generally work if you using a different Raspbian, but haven't been tested with anything other than the version you can get as of September 2021.